btalantbekova3/SPLUNK-----T1003.003-Credential-Dumping-/README.md

 ## Investigations

 I broke my project into 4 investigations.
-Each folder below shows exactly how that step went—what I looked for, what I found, and how it pushed me to the next phase.
+Each folder below shows exactly how that step went, what I looked for, what I found, and how it pushed me to the next phase.

 01-Security-Logs-Investigation
 02-Sysmon-Process-Analysis